Voting in a general election

 Voters with disabilities

 There are several arrangements in place to enable people with disabilities to exercise their voting rights.
-You can:

 - Vote at an alternative polling station if the local station is inaccessible